Frodo-Web/frodo-tips/devops/k8s-helm.md

 // Rollback to the same revision to restore resources which were deleted after release helm rollback <name> <revision_number> -n namespace

-// Redeploy statefull set with new metadata, without deleteing everything else (For example, in case of PV expansion) kubectl delete statefulset victoria-metrics-storage -n victoria-metrics --cascade=orphan
+// Redeploy statefull set with new metadata, without deleteing anything else (For example, in case of PV expansion) kubectl delete statefulset victoria-metrics-storage -n victoria-metrics --cascade=orphan
 ````
 ## K8S Inspecting Flows and Outputs